Stan-l-e-y/RemindMe/README.md

 ## Database and Prisma Data Proxy

-User authorization takes place in the `middleware.ts` file.
+RemindMe user authorization takes place in the `middleware.ts` file.
 The authorization logic eventually calls the database to see if the session is valid.
 Since [middleware](https://vercel.com/docs/concepts/functions/edge-middleware) in Next.js is run on the [Edge](https://en.wikipedia.org/wiki/Edge_computing), regular TCP database connnection calls are not valid (the runtime is also not Node.js therefore most packages such as PrismaClient are not available, more on this [here](https://www.prisma.io/blog/database-access-on-the-edge-8F0t1s1BqOJE) and [here](https://github.com/prisma/prisma/issues/9928#issuecomment-970631873)).
 As a result, we must configure a Proxy to sit between the Edge server and our cloud-based database server.

 To get started: